 Relocate Your Thermostat

-If this is the case, work with a licensed HVAC expert to relocate it.
-The expert will help you find the best spot to relocate to.
+If this is the case, have a licensed HVAC expert to relocate it.
+They will help you find the best spot to relocate it to.

 Your thermostat could be working correctly, but your air conditioner or furnace may be the reason why your indoor space is not reaching the set desired temperature.
-Here are some steps you can take.
+Here are two steps you can take:

 Clean your Air Filters, Vents, and Ducts – A clogged air filter will struggle to meet the thermostat’s set temperature since the dirt and debris buildup prevents air from circulating through the vents.
 And as airflow into living spaces drops, so do comfort levels.
 Fortunately, taking care of your filter, vents, and ductwork will help improve circulation and allow your HVAC system to meet thermostat settings effortlessly.